AndyycLee/password-saver/README.md

 ## How do I run this?

 You need to have the .env File setup properly, git clone the project, and setup the .env.
-Then you can run: npm run dev
+Then you can run: npm install, npm run dev

 and Open your chrome extensions tab, and load unpacked -> build/chrome-mv3-dev